-The fund has started 2023 in a strong position with high cash and liquidity levels and a market which has started to offer more investment opportunities.
+The fund has started 2024 in a strong position with high cash and liquidity levels.
 We continue to focus on implementing the Cadence process that has served us well through market cycles.

 As Managers of your Company, we aim to provide shareholders with clear and transparent communication.
 We do this through monthly investment updates, quarterly webcasts, investor presentations, market insights, as well as annual and half yearly profit announcements.
 We would encourage you to register to receive regular updates at www.cadencecapital.com.au/newsletter.